Postigic/code-dump-lmao/Python/media_to_ascii/README.md

 ## ⚙️ features

-- converts video frames into coloured ascii
+- converts video frames or images into coloured ascii
-- merges audio from original video to ascii video
+- merges audio from original video to ascii video (if applicable)
-- outputs as `.mp4`
+- outputs videos as `.mp4` and images as `.jpg` or `.png` (depends on original extension)

 ---